Responsible AI – Transparency and Fairness of data-based applications in practice

 Agenda

-• What kind of approaches exist to define and measure fairness of an AI system?
+What is meant by this?
+What kind of approaches exist to define What kind of approaches exist to define and measure fairness of an AI system?
+What are technical methods to implement fairness?

-• What is meant by explainability and transparency?
+What is meant by this?
+What are methods to create explainability and transparency?

-In the third part of the workshop, we organize different exchange and discussion groups on challenges with respect to the practical implementation of solutions for addressing the two focus requirements.
+In the second part of the workshop, we organize different exchange and discussion groups on challenges with respect to the practical implementation of solutions for addressing the two focus requirements.
 We will do this in an agile and moderated format, based on the needs of the participants.

 Open questions and challenges for which no solutions seem yet to be available are identified.
 For those questions which qualify for an innovation support program, an innovation initiative may be kickstarted on the spot.